Kuadrant/kuadrant-operator/doc/rate-limiting.md

 - The rate limiting service can rely on the indexation to look up for groups of limit definitions and counters.
 - Components remain compliant with industry protocols and flexible for different integration options.

-A Kuadrant wasm-shim configuration for a composition of RateLimitPolicy custom resources looks like the following and it is generated automatically by the Kuadrant control plane:
+A Kuadrant wasm-shim configuration for 2 RateLimitPolicy custom resources (a Gateway default RateLimitPolicy and a HTTPRoute RateLimitPolicy) looks like the following and it is generated automatically by the Kuadrant control plane:

 ```yaml
 apiVersion: extensions.istio.io/v1alpha1